-The focus of Duration GAP Analysis is to measure the level of a bank's exposure to interest rate risk in terms of sensitivity of Market Value of its Equity (MVE) to interest rate movements.
-Duration Gap can be used to evaluate the impact on the Market Value of Equity of the bank under different interest rate scenarios.
-ALCO monitors the Leveraged Liability Duration and duration gap of the total bank balance sheet on a quarterly basis to assess the impact of parallel shift of the assumed yield curve.
+Duration GAP Analysis primarily aims to assess a bank's vulnerability to interest rate fluctuations by measuring the sensitivity of its Market Value of Equity (MVE).
+It evaluates how changes in interest rates affect the MVE and can be utilized to gauge the impact on the bank's equity value across various interest rate scenarios.
+ALCO regularly monitors the Leveraged Liability Duration and overall duration gap of the bank's balance sheet on a quarterly basis to evaluate the repercussions of parallel shifts in the assumed yield curve.